 There have been a few times where I’ve still run into duplicate accounts even after using the middle initial.
 When this occurs we just add a number to the end of the account.
 For any method that uses the full last name you will probably run into users that get married and will need their logon name changed.

-In these types of circumstances, extra work will be required which include renaming the Active Directory account, and home directories.
+In these types of circumstances, extra work will be required which includes renaming the Active Directory account, and home directories.
 The email address will also need to be either renamed or have a new alias added.
 You may also end up with some really bad logon names that the users request to be changed, this is rare but it does happen.

 Thinking through a naming convention can easily be overlooked but as you can see there are many things to consider.
 Do you use a different naming convention?
 If so share your method in the comments below.